Child Custody & Co-Parenting

 The Best Interests Of The Child

-The family courts presume that children are best served by having both parents involved in their life.
+The family courts presume that children are best served by having both parents involved in their lives.
 Even if one parent is awarded primary physical custody, the other parent will almost always be granted regular visitation.
 Shared parenting, in which both parents have relatively equal time, is increasingly common.
-Regardless of where the child lives, with rare exception, both parents will have joint legal custody — equal say in major decisions about education, health care and religious upbringing.
+Regardless of where the child lives, with rare exception, both parents will have joint legal custody — equal say in major decisions, such as education, health care and religious upbringing.

 The court’s overriding factor in custody determination is not the wealth or the wishes of each parent, but what is best for the child.
-Through negotiation and perhaps with the aid of a third-party mediator, Rajeh A. Saadeh can help you work out practical custody arrangements regarding residence, schedules, exchanges, extracurricular activities and the rules of co-parenting.
-Though you are getting divorced, you and the other parent will still be raising a child together.
+Through negotiation and perhaps with the aid of a third-party mediator, Rajeh A. Saadeh can help you work out practical custody arrangements regarding residence, schedules, exchanges, extracurricular activities, and the rules of co-parenting.
+Though you are getting divorced or separating, you and the other parent will still be raising a child together.

 Standing Your Ground